ripplearc/ripplearc-flutter-lint/README.md

 ### no_direct_instantiation

 Enforces dependency injection by forbidding direct class instantiation.
 This rule flags direct instantiations of classes to ensure proper dependency injection is used, improving testability and maintainability.
-Classes that extend `Module` or have names ending with "Factory" are excluded.
+Classes that extend `Module`, have names ending with "Factory", or any instantiation that occurs inside a class that extends `Module` are excluded.

 #### Bad ❌
 ```dart